frontenddogma/web-development-glossary/manuscript/o.md

 Out of memory
 : An often undesired state of computer operation where no additional memory can be allocated for use by programs or the operating system.
 Such a system will be unable to load any additional programs, and since many programs may load additional data into memory during execution, these will cease to function correctly.&nbsp;[†](#w-oom)

+Out-of-Process Iframe
+: An iframe that’s being handled in a different rendering process for security reasons.

 Outline
 : A CSS feature managed with special `outline` properties that allows to draw lines around elements.
 A CSS outline is different from a border in that it does not take up space, and that it may be non-rectangular.